LucasAkins/lucasakins.github.io/README.md

 # About Me
 ## My Interests
 1. Making cocktails for friends as well as bar patrons.
+I'm a full-time bartender so I like to practice making new drinks on my friends before I serve them for guests at my bar.
 2. Learning new submissions, takedowns, and sweeps in Brazillian Jiu-Jitsu.
+I have been training BJJ for nearly 5 years, so expanding my arsenal of attacks and escapes and perfecting them has become one of my favorite things to do in my free time,
 3. Playing video games such as Fortnite, Team Fortress 2, and Pokemon.
+I grew up playing on Nintendo consoles, so Pokemon will always have a place in my heart.
+Team Fortress 2 was the first game that I discovered when I got a desktop in middle school, and I still play it to this day.
+Fortnite is the one game I want to stop playing, but at this point, I think I am addicted.
+I recently bought a new gaming PC to replace my old one because the game didn't perform as well as it used to.
 ## Websites that I frequent
 1. [YouTube] (https://www.youtube.com)
 	I often use YouTube to watch content on my interests in my free time.
 YouTube has plenty of tutorials on building certain cocktails I have not made before, videos on how to drill a new move in BJJ, and gaming content from some of my favorite creators.
 This site also has a "Shorts" feature, similar to how TikTok and Instagram Reels work, which is great to use when you don't know what to watch.